Planting calendar

 - Watch for pests like aphids and caterpillars

-- Thin seedlings in raised beds and containers
+- Thin seedlings in containers to prevent overcrowding

 FAQs

-Yes, June is a good time to plant tomatoes in San Jose as soil temperatures are warm enough for healthy growth.
+Yes, June is a great time to plant tomatoes directly in the ground as the soil has warmed sufficiently for strong growth.

-How often should I water container plants during June?
+How often should I water container plants during June heat?

-Is it necessary to fertilize raised beds in June?
+Is it too late to start cool-season crops in June?

 Next steps